Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Introduction

 To this intent, we formalize the task of UDA for SSOA in a comprehensive benchmark through wave-based imaging simulation~\cite{mahajan1994zernike}.
 We summarize aberration behaviors of MOS: Common Simple Lens (CSL, \ie~spatial-variant degradation) and Hybrid Refractive Diffractive Lens (HRDL, \ie~spatial-uniform degradation), and construct \emph{Virtual Prototype Lens (VPL)} groups to produce simulated imaging results of different MOS.
-VPL groups contain randomly generated aberration distributions of four levels for CSL and HRDL, respectively (see Fig.~\ref{fig:intro}(a)).
+VPL groups contain randomly generated aberration distributions of four levels for CSL and HRDL, respectively.
 Specifically, we create \emph{Cityscapes-ab} and \emph{KITTI-360-ab} to benchmark semantic segmentation under various optical aberrations.

-Computational optics for imaging systems, \ie~Computational Imaging (CI), appear as a preferred solution to the optimization of MOS.
-The degraded images induced by optical aberrations are recovered through learning-based image restoration models~\cite{dun2020learned,Peng2019LearnedLF} for comparable imaging results to conventional lens.
-However, contemporary CI techniques are isolated from the potential applications of MOS in semantic perception.
-Previous methods only produce recovered images optimized for human observation, ignoring the corrupted data distribution for segmenters~\cite{pei2019effects}, which leads to even worse performance~\cite{vidalmata2020bridging}.
-The extra computation overhead of recovery also hinders their implementations in real applications.
+The task of our UDA setting is to train the segmenter to bridge the aberration-induced domain gap.
+In this case, \emph{the situations of real and synthetic data are equivalent}, as both processes can be interpreted as domain adaptation from labeled clear images to unlabeled aberration images.

-To this end, we propose a \emph{Computational Imaging Assisted Domain Adaptation (CIADA)} framework for domain adaptive SSOA.
-As shown in Fig.~\ref{fig:intro} (b), the knowledge of semantic segmentation on clear image and CI is transferred to the target domain for SSOA, without any additional computational overhead during inference.
-We put forward a \emph{Bidirectional Teacher} solution to store the image degradation knowledge from CI through image degradation and recovery.
-Further, an auxiliary decoder for image recovery with correlation-based distillation is designed to distill the CI knowledge to the target segmenter.
+Then, we propose the \emph{Computational Imaging Assisted Domain Adaptation (CIADA)} as a solution to domain adaptive SSOA.
+CIADA is built on a self-training UDA (ST-UDA) baseline DAFormer~\cite{hoyer2022daformer}, where the transformer-based encoder reveals stronger robustness to image corruptions~\cite{xie2021segformer}.
+We put forward the \emph{Bidirectional Teacher (BT)} to store the implicit image degradation knowledge from CI through image degradation and recovery, which is applied to generate augmented images for the source domain and pseudo-ground-truth images for the target domain during UDA training.
+Further, an auxiliary decoder for image recovery with correlation-based distillation is designed to distill the CI knowledge to the target segmenter via multi-task learning.
+Compared to the ST-UDA baseline, CIADA transfers the knowledge of aberration-induced blur from CI to the target domain for SSOA, without additional computational overhead during inference.